tinkercademy-bootcamp/chat-project-HariAakash646/exercise-6/README.md

   * In dynamic linking program startup is slower but executable size is slower.
   * Static linking is more portable.
 - How do you enable static linking or dynamic linking in your makefile?
+  * The linker flags needs to have-L/path/to/mylibs -l$(LIBNAME) added to it
+  * By default this results in dynamic linking
+  * Add -static flag to enable static linking

 ## Git Clone and Building from Source